zuri-lang/zurilang.org/src/standard/process.md

-The function passed to a process must accept at least one parameter which will be passed the instance of the process itself and at most two parameters if the process was intitalized with a PagedValue.
+The function passed to a process must accept at least one parameter which will be passed the instance of the process itself and at most two parameters if the process was initialized with a PagedValue.

 ##### Parameters